-Does my home need an EPC before it can be sold?
+Will my home need an EPC before I put it on the market?

-With a few exceptions, all property must have an Energy Performance Certificate (EPC) applied for before it can be marketed for sale in the UK.
+With a few exceptions, all properties in the UK must have an Energy Performance Certificate (EPC) applied for before being put on the market.

 What is an EPC?

 An Energy Performance Certificate (EPC) is a survey and a record of how energy efficient your property is.
 An EPC is issued after a survey has been conducted by a qualified Domestic Energy Assessor (DEA).